VaxobjanovDev/E-commerce/README.md

 # Getting Started with Create React App

-Simple E-commerce practise site yu can see this https://e-commerce-apps.netlify.app
+Simple E-commerce practise site you can see this https://e-commerce-apps.netlify.app

 ## Available Scripts